rzff/MsCThesisRubenCuriel2024/README.md

 - Classical LSTM models
 - Quantum LSTM (QLSTM) architectures (based on PennyLane and PyTorch)
-- Prophet models (with exogenous regressors)
+- Prophet models
-- Hybrid ensembles using stacked generalization
+- Ensembles using stacked generalization

 All models are evaluated using rolling origin cross-validation (ROCV) and optimized through Bayesian hyperparameter tuning.